 Rhea is also assisting with a multi-party product liability claim against ophthalmic retailers, Oculentis Bv, Oculentis GmbH and others relating to injury and loss caused by defective intraocular lenses.
 The claimants all had lens replacement surgery but their prosthetic lens has calcified due to contamination in the manufacturing process, resulting in the need for revision surgery or permanent loss of vision.

-- Joined Hodge Jones & Allen December 2017
+- Solicitor, Hodge Jones & Allen December Solicitors 2017

 - Solicitor, Universa Law Solicitors, June 2017 – December 2017